Tony Schumacher (drag racer): 2006 season

+2007 season

 The 2007 season was another championship year for "the Sarge", though he struggled with round 1.
 He had 12 first round losses that year.
 In the last race, Rod Fuller was in first place, Larry Dixon was second, Brandon Berenstien was third, and Schumacher was in fourth place.
 Fuller lost in round 1, but his title hopes were still alive.
 Dixon lost in the second round, and his championship hopes were done.
 Schumacher and Brandon both advanced to the semi-finals and had to face each other.
 If Brandon won the round, he would be the champion.
 If Schumacher won the round, he would have to win the race to be the champion.
 Schumacher won the round, the race over Bob Vandergriff, and the championship by 19 points over Fuller.

+2008 season

 In 2008, Schumacher had the most dominant season in Top Fuel ever.
 He won 15 events, seven in a row, and visited 18 final rounds.
 He won at least one round at every race that year.
 He passed Joe Amato for most championships with six, and most race wins, with 53 after winning in Charlotte, North Carolina.
+On September 14, 2008, at the inaugural NHRA Carolinas Nationals in Concord, North Carolina, Schumacher surpassed Joe Amato as the driver with most wins in NHRA Top Fuel history with his 53rd career victory.